saadmujib/arduino-reaction-game/README.md

 # Arduino Reaction Game

-A small reaction-time game built using an Arduino UNO, two buttons, two LEDs, a buzzer, and a 16x2 I2C LCD.
+A small reaction-time game I built using:
+- Arduino UNO
+- I2C LCD (16x2)
+- Two push buttons
+- Red + Green LEDs
+- Buzzer

+## How it works
+The game has 3 rounds.
+Both players wait for the LED to turn green.
+If someone presses early, the other player gets the point.
-Players wait for the LED to turn green and press their button as fast as possible.
-Pressing early counts as a cheat and gives a point to the other player.
-The game runs for three rounds and shows the final winner at the end, although the winner is already decided after the end of second round :p.
+Times are shown on the LCD, and final results appear at the end, although the winner is already decided after the end of second round :p.

+## Features
+- Cheat detection
+- Round-based scoring
+- LED and buzzer feedback

 ## Video Demo
 Link: https://youtu.be/m97oKhuAmAk

+## Code
-The code and wiring are included in this repository.
+The full code is in the `.ino` file in this repository.